Kenan-Kadic/liftoff-assignments/P2-Project_Outline/README.md

 •	User login: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.

-•	Signup: Users will be able to sign up and create accounts.
+•	Register: Users will be able to sign up and create accounts.

 •	Home Page: will have info for each phone brand.